 Obviously, the kids, when they get to a certain point, they're running very quickly.

-It's you know, it's always scary when you have this.
+You know, it's always scary when you have this.

-Who wants to turn on a television any day and see kids running out of schools because there's an active shooter and reports of victims inside the school.
+Who wants to turn on a television any day and see kids running out of schools because there's an active shooter and reports of victims inside the school?

 And then these parents, you know, right now, every parent knows that has a kid in that school that this is going down.